 Orange: Confusion, Nervousness, Apprehension, Anticipation

-Species info credited to Blazeh/Verridith and Nix.
+Species info credited to Verridith, Nix, and Soundthebugle.

 Appearance Both types of leviathan are large, serpentine animals without limbs, usually sheathed in scales, plates, or hide.
 Their faces are generally decorated with a variety of horns or frills, and they are split into two distinct types: desert and oceanic.
 Both have eyes that change color with emotion, and a chart of these colors and their meanings may be found on the sidebar.

 Desert: Desert leviathans are large, heavily plated snakelike beasts trending towards dull colors and jagged features.
 They often have a variety of large spikes, teeth, horns, and other features, and may be born with a variety of mutations.
 While they cannot have legs, any individual leviathan may be seen with extra tails, eyes, tendrils, spines, and many other things.
 Bold colors are rare but not impossible, and markings can be as minimalistic or extravagant as one might imagine.
 Leviathans are hatched around the size of a large python and never stop growing, and ancient ones may grow to be utterly gargantuan in size.

 These creatures may also, very rarely, be found with smooth scales or scaleless hide.
 This is seen as an ill omen among desert leviathan, and such individuals may be found with scars and broken horns: the signs of being driven away by other, stronger leviathans lest they bring bad luck among those they pass.